mateeeeeo/taikai-weather2021/README.md

 In addition to using the given data from the forecast (or rather hindcast) templates, we've also implemented a function to fetch the soil moisture for a given region and date using the dClimate API.
 If a certain level of flood risk is reached, the user is notified accordingly.
 Similarly, we have added a display for the air quality of the region, which is made using the open-source OpenAQ API.
 The user will also be notified if the air quality is particularly bad.

+<b>Usage</b>

 As for the UI itself, the user first has to select the region he wants.
 Next, there are two possibilities to view data for a certain date in the preferred region: one can either scroll through the dates (which also shows previews for the dates which the user passes), or one can simply choose a desired date from the calendar above.
 Either way, when a date is chosen, the application fetches the data locally (from the .json files) and online (from the APIs) and displays it in a simple, readable way.
 To assure interactivity, we've also added a button to toggle dark mode and the ability to change the language of the application.

+<b>Building and running the application</b>

+In order to build the application, you need to run "npm run build" in a terminal at the root of the project folder.
+After the build operation is done, you should see a new folder, called "build".
+Next, you need to run the command "node server", again at the root of the project, to start the server.
+The server will start at 4000, after which you should see the message "Server started at port 4000" in the console.
+Afterwards go to the url "localhost:4000".
+There you'll be able to use our dashboard.